Tommy Butler: John Daly acquittal

 On 11 February 1964, there was a sensation, when John Daly was found to have no case to answer when his counsel, Mr W. Raeburn QC claimed that the evidence against his client was limited to his fingerprints' being on the Monopoly set found at Leatherslade Farm and that he went underground after the robbery.
 He went on to say that Daly had played Monopoly with his brother in law Bruce Reynolds earlier in 1963 and that he had gone underground because he was associated with people publicly sought by the police; this was not proof of involvement in a conspiracy.
 The judge agreed and the jury was directed to acquit him.
 Frank Williams was shocked when this occurred, because owing to Butler's refusal to share information, he had no knowledge of the fact that Daly's prints were only on the Monopoly set.
 If he had known this, he could have asked Daly questions about the Monopoly set and have relieved him of his very effective alibi.
 Daly was also clever, however, in avoiding having a photo taken when he was arrested until he could shave his beard.
 This meant that there was no photo to show the lengths he had gone to, in order to change his appearance.
-No action was taken against Butler however, for his mistake in not ensuring the case against Daly was more thorough.
+No action was taken against Butler for his mistake in not ensuring the case against Daly was more thorough.